PDF Forms

 One of the more exciting features of Form.io is the PDF form platform.
 This system allows you to take any existing PDF form document and upload this into the Form.io platform where it is then converted into a JavaScript-powered HTML webform where it can then be utilized in the same way as our standard form renderer.
 This system provides an elegant alternative to the typical cumbersome PDF email workflow that everyone dreads receiving within their email inbox.
 With the Form.io PDF platform, the entire PDF process can be consumed on the web while at the same time extracting the data of those PDFs into an API-driven interface for easy integrations.

-PDF Basic enables the ability to print webform submissions to a PDF output.
-This is available on the SaaS offering @ portal.form.io as well as with a subscription to a Self-Hosted configuration that includes PDF Server Basic.
+PDF Basic enables the ability to print and download webform submissions as a PDF output.
+This feature is available on the SaaS offering @ portal.form.io or the PDF Basic add-on for self-hosted deployments.

 Fillable PDF Form: If a PDF has existing XML data and fields on the form in a standard format, the fields will be converted to a JSON Form.io form.
 This is available on the SaaS offering @ portal.form.io with a subscription to a Self-Hosted configuration that includes PDF Server+.